 In addition to street art, Oaxaca is home to a lot of talented graphic artists, many of which embed similar messages as the street art into their screen prints.
 You’ll find small shops throughout the city featuring graphic art.

-Many of these small print shops have formed a sort of cooperative of artists so as to have a venue where they can display their art.
+Many of these small print shops have formed a cooperative of artists that work together to have a venue where they can display their art.
 There is some real talent here and it is definitely a must do in Oaxaca.

 Look for a map called Pasaporte Grafico which details the location and mission of twelve graphic art studios in Oaxaca.

-Some of the print studios that stand out are Burro Press which specializes in traditional printmaking techniques, Hoja Santa which is dedicated to graphic art created by women, Espacio Zapata which uses art as a tool to create awareness, and Taller Artistica Comunitario which supports artists from Oaxaca’s indigenous communities.
+Some of the print studios that stand out are Taller Burro Press which specializes in traditional printmaking techniques, Hoja Santa which is dedicated to graphic art created by women, the collective of twelve artists that make up Galeria Gabinete Grafico, and Taller Artistica Comunitario which supports artists from Oaxaca’s indigenous communities.

 Get Lost in the Markets